 (Please also see this article in which we outlined some of the main pressures and opportunities in the legal sector as a whole, some of which apply to barristers.)

-Given that we have a great deal of experience working with leading advocates in Scotland and barristers in England and Wales, including several prominent QCs (including our founder Stephen Moore’s father George Moore QC), we thought that it would be useful to set out our thoughts on why barristers shouldn't view this news pessimistically, but instead think about how they can take advantage of current market conditions and make themselves more visible and instantly appealing than their competitors.
+Given that we have a great deal of experience working with leading advocates in Scotland and barristers in England and Wales, including several prominent QCs (including our founder Stephen Moore’s father George Moore QC and others such as Jonathan Fisher QC and Mark Kelly), we thought that it would be useful to set out our thoughts on why barristers shouldn't view this news pessimistically, but instead think about how they can take advantage of current market conditions and make themselves more visible and instantly appealing than their competitors.

 What are the main challenges for barristers?